 Many countries have strict regulations in place to govern forex brokers.
 The regulations may be overreaching at times, but they are designed to protect traders.
 Some forex brokers skirt these rules by operating their brokerages from countries with very little oversight.
 From these “offshore” locations, they offer their broker services to anyone in the world, without abiding by complex regulations.

 Forex brokers in the US, for example, are beholden to the guidelines of both the CFTC (Commodity Futures Trading Commission) and the NFA (National Futures Association.)
 These two agencies have very strict rules regarding capital requirements, transparency, and which financial instruments a broker can offer.

 Compare this regulatory environment to that of the far-flung country of Vanuatu, which is home to a number of forex brokers.
 These brokers fall under the jurisdiction of the Vanuatu Financial Services Commission, which is far more lax in its oversight.
 Offshore brokers operating from Vanuatu can offer much higher leverage, trade riskier financial instruments, and charge less due to a lower cost of compliance.

 A quick note of clarification: Traders often use the terms “unregulated” and “offshore” interchangeably, but most offshore brokers technically aren’t completely unregulated.
 Many abide by the minimal regulations established by the least mindful government they can find.

 Advantages of using an offshore forex broker

 On the surface, there are a number of advantages to using an unregulated forex broker.
-Lurking below the surface (picture the poster from Jaws) is the ever-present danger of fraud, lost deposits, poor trade execution, and other perils.
+Lurking below the surface (picture the poster from Jaws) is the ever-present danger of forex scams, lost deposits, poor trade execution, and other perils.